yangmingmei/LoFT/README.md

 LoFT presents a Low-order modelling of floating offshore wind turbines(FOWTs).
 The main purposes of LoFT are threefold:
 1. Enable parallel and fast simulations of numerous FOWTs
-2. Faciliate the training of deep reinforcement learning
+2. Faciliate the training of deep reinforcement learning in FOWTs
 3. Present a fair comparison of different control-oriented modelling of FOWTs

 N.B.: The relevent articles were all written in English.
 Our repository contains Chinese translations of them.